Veto vs ContextFort: AI Authorization Platform Comparison

 Integration approach

-Integrates directly into your agent code via TypeScript and Python SDKs.
-You wrap tool calls with Veto's authorization layer.
+Integrates directly into your agent code via the TypeScript SDK, CLI, HTTP API, and Python preview path.
+You wrap tool calls with Veto's authorization check.
 Full control over policy evaluation logic and response handling.

-Uses eBPF (Linux), Endpoint Security Framework (macOS), and ETW+Minifilter (Windows) for kernel-level monitoring.
-No code changes required.
-Agent cannot tamper with logs.
+Uses eBPF (Linux), Endpoint Security Framework (macOS), and ETW+Minifilter (Windows) for kernel-level monitoring outside the agent process.
+Agent cannot silently rewrite the evidence path.

 Use case fit